Chapter 12: With Friends Like This

 Keel was careful, but apparently not careful enough; the first thing Boras said when he came through the door a few hours later was, "What happened to all the blood?"

 Crap!
-You didn't even consider this possibility.
+You didn't even consider this possibility, I scolded myself.
 I was definitely slipping, but not so much that I couldn't still think fast under pressure.

-"I cleaned myself up," I said quickly, garnishing the lie with an extra spoonful of cranky.
+"I cleaned myself up," I said, garnishing the lie with an extra spoonful of cranky.
 Terrified, pissed off - maybe he wouldn't be able to tell the difference.
 Same galloping heartbeat.

 "How?" said Boras.
-His face was creased with deep lines that belied just how seriously he took his assignment of jailer and warden.
+The deep lines creasing his face belied just how seriously he took his duties of jailer and warden.

 I shifted my gaze to the white porcelain toilet bowl.
 "How do you think?"